mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 \label{eq:master_simple}
 $$

-![**Chemical master equation in gene regulation.** .
-(A-B) Different points of view to understand the chemical master equation.
-(A) On the "particle" point of view we imagine following the time trajectory of *a single cell*.
-The probability $P(m, t)$ of finding a cell with $m$ mRNAs at time $t$ is then proportional to the time that this cell spent with this number of molecules.
+![**Chemical master equation in gene regulation.** (A-B) Different points of view to understand the chemical master equation.
+(A) From the "particle" point of view, we imagine following the time trajectory of *a single cell*.
+The probability $P(m, t)$ of finding a cell with $m$ mRNAs at time $t$ is then proportional to the time this cell spent with this number of molecules.
 (B) On the occupation number point of view we imagine observing a large number of isogenic cells (different colors represent the individuality of each cell).
-The probability $P(m,t)$ is then interpreted as the fraction of the cells that present such copy number exactly at time $t$.
+The probability $P(m,t)$ is then interpreted as the fraction of the cells representing such copy number exactly at time $t$.
 (C) Chemical master equations mathematize the idea of Markov processes.
 For the case of the unregulated promoter, the Markov process consists of a connection of an infinite number of discrete states that cells can transition between by producing or degrading mRNAs.
 (D) Spread-the-butter idea.
-Since probability is conserved, the height of the central bar changes slightly by the effect of having in- and out-flow of probability mass from the contiguous bins.
+Since probability is conserved, the central bar's height changes slightly by having in- and outflow of probability mass from the contiguous bins.
 The [Python code (`ch1_fig05A.py`)](https://github.com/mrazomej/phd/blob/master/src/chapter_01/code/ch1_fig05A.py) used to generate the plot in part (A) of this figure can be found on the thesis [GitHub repository](https://github.com/mrazomej/phd).](ch1_fig05){#fig:ch1_fig05